vippsas/vipps-developers/common-topics/api-keys.md

 regenerate one subscription key, while still using the other key, without downtime.
 If you want, you can just ignore the second key.

-**Please note:** The header which supplies this subscription key for the Vipps API is `Ocp-Apim-Subscription-Key`.
+**Please note:** The header which supplies this subscription key for the API is `Ocp-Apim-Subscription-Key`.

 ## Historical note